 Sanity-Saving Tips for Working from Home

-Last Updated on November 20, 2023 by Bill Truby
+Last Updated on July 15, 2024 by Bill Truby

+Over time, because of the pandemic, or simply because a company allows it, we have seen more and more people working from home.
+This scenario provides some great benefits, and some unintended consequences.
 These tips for working from home can help you be a more productive, healthy AND sane person.

 1. Keep Up with Basic Needs